nailuj05/klaus/Readme.md

 # Klaus

 Klaus is a simple stack based language with a compiler implemented in OCaml.
+The language itself does not rely on any dependencies, it is currently developed on and for x86-64 GNU/Linux, but exploring other architectures and operating systems is something I would like to do.
 Its name is a reference to [Staplerfahrer Klaus](https://www.youtube.com/watch?v=dJdCJMyBi5I) (Stapel being Stack in german).

 ## Building the compiler